Computer Lab Activities, Online Learning Activities

 Explore the science behind the first day of spring.

 If you live in the Northern Hemisphere, you're probably looking forward to buds on the trees, longer days, and warmer weather.
 The vernal equinox is almost here — that's the first day of spring.

 What Is an Equinox?

-1. To understand what an equinox is, you will have to imagine you are the sun.
-Need help getting into character?
-Read these answers to kids' questions from an astronomer at the Space Telescope Science Institute.
-What's one interesting fact you learned about the sun?
+1. To understand what an equinox is, have students imagine they are the sun.
+To get into character, read these answers to kids' questions from an astronomer at the Space Telescope Science Institute.

-2. Now that you're in character, visit the Plymouth State Weather Center to see the spring equinox from the point of view of the sun.
+2. Visit the Plymouth State Weather Center to see the spring equinox from the point of view of the sun.

 For most of the year, the Earth is titled on its axis, which allows different amounts of sunshine to reach different parts of the globe creating seasons.